To access information about coping with childhood cancer, click here.

 - Returning to School

-Acute myeloid leukemia (AML) is one of the most challenging childhood cancers to treat.
-Because of the intensity of therapy utilized to treat AML, children with this disease should have their care coordinated by pediatric hematology-oncology specialists and be treated in cancer centers or hospitals with the appropriate supportive care facilities and services.
+Acute myeloid leukemia (AML) only accounts for about 20 percent of childhood leukemia cases.
+The overall survival rate has increased for children with AML, but is still much lower than that of childhood acute lymphocytic leukemia (ALL).
+However, there is a wide range in outcomes for different subtypes of AML, based on genetic factors.
+Because of the intensity of therapy used to treat AML, children with this disease should have their care coordinated by pediatric hematology-oncology specialists and be treated in cancer centers or hospitals with the appropriate supportive care facilities and services.

 For children who receive intensive chemotherapy, including anthracyclines, ongoing monitoring of cardiac function is critical since these drugs may affect the heart.
 Periodic examination of kidney function and auditory exams are also recommended.